Ayaykos/ChessPlusPlus/README.md

 # ChessPlusPlus

 Working on a Chess spinoff, exploring where I can take this.
+Will incorporate proper GUI and interactive interface.

 - game.cpp  *//main driver*
   - game.h  *//Piece classes/subclasses*